SGrondin/tdigest/README.md

 ## Performance

-On a 2018 MacBook Pro, it can incorporate 1,000,000 random floating points in just 770ms.
+On an ancient 2015 MacBook Pro, this implementation can incorporate 1,000,000 random floating points in just 770ms.

-Exporting and importing state (`to_string`/`of_string`) is essentially free.
+Exporting and importing state (`to_string`/`of_string`) is cheap.